How We Get Paid

 These tables (either embedded or stand-alone) are also the predominant format of media product which Savings.com.au uses to connect audiences with product providers in a commercial manner, offering this access via lead referrals which are directed to landing pages curated by the product providers.

 These commercial relationships are always contingent upon the Savings.com.au team’s judgement that the products within the tables align with the contextual purpose of the editorial content (i.e both the topic being discussed as well as the products offering the opportunity for the audience to save money).

 Importantly, just because a product is listed in a table does not mean that it is underpinned by a commercial relationship.
 Savings.com.au often publishes products where there is no commercial relationship in place with the product provider.

-Savings.com.au may also publish other small / basic tables which simply list products which are 100% underpinned by commercial agreements.
-These types of tables will not appear within (eg. natively) editorial content, and products within them will not be referred to specifically in the editorial content.
-These commercial tables will be clearly marked as ‘Sponsored’.
+Savings.com.au may also publish other small / basic tables which simply list products that are 100% underpinned by commercial agreements.
+These types of tables can appear within (eg. natively) editorial content, even if products within them are not referred to specifically in that content.
+The products within these ‘commercial-only’ tables will be clearly marked as ‘Sponsored’ or ‘Promoted’.

 Sustainability based on Trust

 Savings.com.au understands that its business is based on an intrinsic level of trust between itself and its audience.
 The foundation of this trust is that the audience can rely on Savings.com.au to curate content which will help them save money.